-Most closely related to the work presented in this paper are \citet{Gao2019}, and \citet{MaGuoWang2021}.
-Both of these paper consider the same model and an estimation procedure that relies on the generalized Yule-Walker equations.
-The key difference with our paper lies in the method by which the model complexity is controlled during estimation. \citet{Gao2019} assume the coefficient matrices to be banded with a bandwidth that is small in relation to the number of spatial units.
+Closest related to the our work are \citet{Gao2019}, and \citet{MaGuoWang2021}.
+Both papers consider the same model and an estimation procedure that relies on generalized Yule-Walker equations.
+The key difference with our paper lies in the method by which the model complexity is controlled during estimation. \citet{Gao2019} assume the coefficient matrices to be banded with a bandwidth that is small compared to the number of spatial units.
 The bandwidth is determined from the data and all parameters within the selected bandwidth are left unregularized.
 Our SPLASH estimator, however, has the ability to exploit (structured) sparsity within the bandwidth and thereby improve estimation and forecasting performance.
-In addition, after imposing a general upper bound on the bandwidth to ensure identification, no a priori choice regarding the bandwidth is required when using SPLASH.
+In addition, apart from a generous upper bound on the bandwidth to ensure identification, SPLASH does not require an a priori choice regarding the bandwidth.
 The recently developed bagging approach in \citet{MaGuoWang2021} does allow for sparsity within the bands, yet it also requires the calculation of so-called solution paths.
 That is, a forward addition and backward deletion stage are needed to determine the variables that enter the final model specification.
 In contrast, the SPLASH estimator provides this solution at once.
 Furthermore, their approach is not designed to detect diagonally structured forms of sparsity, while the ability to do so results in clear performance improvements of SPLASH in both the simulations and the empirical application considered below.

 This paper is organized as follows.
 Section \ref{sec:spatiotempmodel} introduces the spatio-temporal vector autoregression and the banded autocovariance estimator that underlies the generalized Yule-Walker estimation approach.
 The SPLASH estimator and its theoretical properties are discussed in Section \ref{sec:lassoestimation}.
 The simulation results in Section \ref{sec:MC} and the empirical application in Section \ref{sec:empapplic} demonstrate the benefits of the SPLASH estimator.
 Section \ref{sec:conclusion} concludes.